 Environmental pesticide monitoring data are typically heavily skewed and contain a number of results that are below reporting limits (RLs).
 Statistical analysis of datasets with multiple RLs may violate the normality and equal-variance assumptions of parametric procedures such as analysis of variance (ANOVA) and t-tests.
 In order to appropriately address the characteristics of the sample data, a more generic and distribution-free approach, such as non-parametric statistics, will be used in this study.
-Helsel (2012) illustrated the application of non-parametric procedures to skewed and censored environmental data (Helsel, 2012).
+The application of non-parametric procedures is key to accurately interpreting skewed and censored environmental data (Helsel, 2012).
 SWPP staff will primarily reference Helsel (2012) as a general guideline for data analysis of this study.
-The data will be analyzed by using the R statistical program (R Core Team, 2014), specifically the Nondetects And Data Analysis for environmental data (NADA) package for R (http://cran.r-project.org/web/packages/NADA/NADA.pdf), and Minitab (http://www.minitab.com/en-us/).
+The data will be analyzed by using the R statistical program (R Core Team, 2014), specifically the "Nondetects and Data Analysis" for environmental data (NADA and NADA2) packages for R. In addition, SWPP staff will use non-parametric methods for the analysis of concentration differences among different factors and trends over time.

-Based on the study objectives, preliminary analysis, and data availability, SWPP staff propose the following statistical procedures for data analysis (Table 4).

-1) Explanatory data analysis will be performed to summarize the characteristics of the sample data.
+Based on the study objectives, preliminary analysis, and data availability, SWPP staff propose the following statistical procedures for data analysis (Table 5): Explanatory data analysis will be performed to summarize the characteristics of the sample data.
 Plots such as boxplots, histograms, probability plots, and empirical distribution functions will be produced to explore any potential patterns implied by the data.

-2) Hypothesis tests will be conducted to compare the concentration between groups of interest.
+Hypothesis tests will be conducted to compare the concentration between groups of interest.
 Non-parametric procedures will be used to compute the statistics for hypothesis testing.
-Data with multiple reporting limits will be censored at the highest limit before proceeding if the test procedure allows only one RL.
+Data with multiple RLs will be censored at the highest RL before proceeding, if the test procedure allows only one RL.